HigherOrderCO/HVM/README.md

 This test once again takes advantage of automatic parallelism by modifying the usual QuickSort implementation to return a concatenation tree instead of a flat list.
-This, again, allows HOVM to use multiple cores.
-Both targets are very close in this test.
+This, again, allows HOVM to use multiple cores, but not fully, which is why HOVM doesn't always outperform GHC.
+I'm looking for alternative sorting algorithms that make better use of HOVM's implicit parallelism.

 Optimal Composition
 -------------------